manideep2510/cGAN_mnist/README.md

 If you want to learn more about why it's difficult to train GANs, you can refer to [this informative blog](https://medium.com/@jonathan_hui/gan-why-it-is-so-hard-to-train-generative-advisory-networks-819a86b3750b).

 Here are the generated digits after every every 1000 epochs.
-As you can see, in the begining the model gives random gaussian noise as output as the number of epochs invreases and as the model learns, it generates realistic outputs.
+As you can see, in the begining the model gives random gaussian noise as output but as the number of epochs increases and as the model learns, it generates realistic outputs.

 <p float="left">
   <img src="images_generated/0.png" width="275" />